City Assembly House: Society of Artists in Ireland

-The construction of the building on South William Street, Dublin was driven by two of the most prominent members of the Society of Artists in Ireland, the sculptor Simon Vierpyl and woodcarver and gilder Richard Cranfield.
+The construction of the building on South William Street, Dublin was driven by two of the most prominent founding members of the Society of Artists in Ireland, the sculptor Simon Vierpyl and woodcarver and gilder Richard Cranfield.
 The society itself had only been established in 1764 with 12 members following an attempt by the Dublin Society to create its own annual exhibition and society.

 Following the success of a show in 1765 at Charles Napper's Great Room on George's Lane, the Society of Artists decided to construct their own dedicated art academy and exhibition space on a site leased from Maurice Coppinger.
 The funds were raised for its construction by the issue of lifetime tickets to exhibitions held at the venue by subscribers of three guineas.
 At that stage the number of members had expanded to 27.

 On the 10th of March 1766 they had their second exhibition of 106 works at the partially constructed building.
-It appears that the design can likely be attributed to Oliver Grace, who displayed drawings and plans for the front facade in 1768.
+It appears that the design can likely be attributed to Oliver Grace, who displayed drawings and plans for the front facade in 1768 titled 'an elevation, proposed as a front to the Exhibition Room'.

 By 1771, enough funds had been raised for the completion of the building with the help of grants of £500 from the Irish Parliament in 1767.
+At the same time in 1771, Powerscourt House had just commenced construction across the opposite side of Coppinger Row.

 The teaching and academy element of the project was ultimately abandoned however the building continued to host various exhibitions.

 Following a schism in the Society in 1773, the Society reconciled again in the following years with the last exhibition recorded as occurring in the building in 1780.
 After 1780, it is said that no public art exhibition was held in Dublin until 1800.